 Securing buy-in from diverse stakeholders can be challenging, especially when very few employees have dedicated time for security issues within their organization.
 Nonetheless, this shouldn't translate to solo efforts.
 It's imperative to highlight to leadership the necessity of routinely addressing security issues alongside other technical debts to ward off significant security incidents.
 Impacts a cyber breach could have on the organization in terms of data loss, customer churn, business downtime etc. should be highlighted to the leadership.
-To secure leadership buy-in for a security training program, it's important to show the leadership the impacts a cyber aware workforce, robust devsecops program, and better preparedness of an organization to respond to a cyber breach.
+To secure leadership buy-in for a security training program, it's important to show the leadership the impacts a security training program would have in reducing cyber incidents in an organization through a cyber aware workforce, robust devsecops program, and better preparedness of an organization to respond to a cyber breach.